smaite/NepalBooks/server-update/README.md

    npm install
    ```

-2. Start the server:
+2. Start the development server:
    ```
-   npm start
+   npm run dev
    ```

 The server will run on port 3005 by default.
-You can change this by setting the `PORT` environment variable.

 ## Server Endpoints